jlevy/og-equity-compensation/README.md

   not ordinary income tax or employment tax, and has its own rules and only applies in some situations.
 Many people do not pay it, but higher income earners and people in special situations often have to pay very large AMT bills.
+  - 🚧 What is the history and motivation of AMT?

 ☝️ Okay, which of these do you have to worry about when thinking about equity compensation?
 We’re sorry to say, but potentially *all of them*, depending on the